OrangeHatOS/index/README.md

                         <h3 style='color:orange'>Highlights:</h3>

                         <ul>
-                            <li style='color:orange'>Open source.
+                            <li style='color:pink'>Open source.
 The Linux version will be under the same license as Fedora and the FreeBSD version will be under BSD 2 Clause license.</li>
-			    <li style='color:orange'>Great support and compability.</li>
+			    <li style='color:pink'>Great support and compability.</li>
-			    <li style='color:orange'>We want privacy to everyone and Orange Hat will be both powerful and easy to use.</li>
+			    <li style='color:pink'>We want privacy to everyone and Orange Hat will be both powerful and easy to use.</li>

                         </ul>